jocelync-invisible/icu-length-of-stay-prediction/README.md

 ### Challenges and Model Comparison(1.5mins)

 ## Next Step(1min)
- Try differnt models(ie  nonnbaysain ones) try differnt prior distriburion try different prior distributions
+ Try different models(ie  non-bayesian ones) try different prior distribution try different prior distributions
  Get more data from the MIMIC III and IV

- Based on the uncertainty of the result, we can proprose otehr suggestions
+ Based on the uncertainty of the result, we can propose other suggestions